lmburns/kimbox/README.md

 </details>

+### Name
+The name came about because I had originally thought I was going to create a combination of the kimbie dark and gruvbox colorschemes.
+It's too late to change the name now.

 ### Extras
 - There is a supplemental TextMate theme in the `extras` directory.
 This can be used with [`bat`](https://github.com/sharkdp/bat) or SublimeText.
 - There are also files which can be used with [`wezterm`](https://github.com/wez/wezterm).
 One is the theme itself, and the other contains configuration options to setup the theme.

 ### TODO
 - Create some sort of documentation
-- Create a compilation version similar to `nightfox`
+- Create a compiled version similar to `nightfox`

 ## Thanks to